Misaka-0x447f/nanopool-status.monitor/README.md

 3. run index.php

 # how to use config profile
+/index.php

-/index.php                     // <- This will set profile to default
+↑ This will set profile to default

+/index.php&config=default

-/index.php&config=default      // <- You can specify profile here
+↑ You can specify profile using get method